 Orientation Variance

 The maximum orientation test, tests the maximum orientation angles of the image or model target the AR app can recognise.
-The results in figures 38 and 39 show that the AR app can handle any type of orientation.
+The results in Figures 38 and 39 show that the AR app can handle any type of orientation.
 Therefore, the application is capable of generalising between orientations due to the fact that natural features were used in both modern and tradition computer vision approaches.